Margaretmcrawf/ExercisesInC/reading_questions/thinkos.md

 1) Which memory management functions would you expect to take constant time?
 Which ones take time proportional to the size of the allocated chunk?

+Malloc is apparently not dependent on the size of the chunk, so it must be constant.
+Realloc and calloc are proportional to the size of the chunk.

 2) For each of the following memory errors, give an example of something that might go wrong:

 a) Reading from unallocated memory.

+This could be a segfault, but it could also read whatever's there and find out later that it's the wrong type.

 b) Writing to unallocated memory.

+This might eventually be detected when you find out you've written over some previously allocated piece of memory.

 c) Reading from a freed chunk.

 d) Writing to a freed chunk.

 e) Failing to free a chunk that is no longer needed.

+Memory leaks could occur if it is a program that runs for a long time.
+Eventually you could run out of physical memory and start writing to disk, then run out of virtual memory too.

 3) Run